The Latest Development in Business Valuation: Burdens of Proof, Tax Affecting S Corporations, and Chapter 14 in Kress

 IRS Proposes Additional Rules Applying to Private Equity Management Fee Waivers

-The Asset Management Industry is in the midst of a recovery: Revenue grew at a compound annual growth rate of 5.3% in the traditional space in the last five years through 2015 and 7.7% in the alternative space over the same period.
-Revenue for both traditional and alternative managers surpassed pre-recession highs in 2012.
-However in fiscal 2015, traditional asset manager stock prices decreased 27.8%, and alternative asset manager prices declined 23.1%.
-Presently, the following trends are shaping the industry.
+The Asset Management Industry as a whole has returned to pre-crisis levels: Revenue grew at a compound annual growth rate of 0.4% in the traditional space in the last five years through 2017 and 8.0% in the alternative space over the same period.
+Revenue for alternative managers increased 10.9% in 2017, reaching a new peak.
+In the traditional space, revenues increased by 5.4% in 2017 but remained below levels seen in 2007 and in certain years after the recession.
+In the last twelve months, traditional asset manager stock prices have increased by 19.8%, while alternative asset manager prices have increased 42.6%.

 This publication focuses on major events, developments and trends happening within the natural and organic, retail, distribution, protein processing, snack products, agricultural, and ingredients segments of the Food Industry.
 Most of the companies operating within the Food Industry are currently in the mature stage of their lifecycles.
 Nonetheless, volatile input prices, evolving consumer preferences and key merger and acquisition activities have spurred divergent recent performance and a changing competitive landscape.